 Pareve Parker House Rolls

-2 tablespoons dry yeast
+2 tbsp. dry yeast

-1 teaspoon sugar
+1 tsp. sugar

-1 1/2 cup warm water
+1 1/2 c. warm water

-1/4 cup sugar
+1/4 c. sugar

-2 teaspoons salt
+2 tsp. salt

 In a large bowl, sprinkle sugar and yeast over warm water and stir briefly.
 Let stand, allowing yeast to swell a couple of minutes.
-Stir in margarine, sugar, salt and most of flour.
-Knead to make a soft dough, adding more flour as required.
+Stir in margarine, sugar, salt, and most of flour.
+Knead to make soft dough, adding more flour as required.
 Knead about 8 minutes until smooth and elastic.

 Place in a lightly greased bowl and cover.
 Allow to rise until doubled in bulk or refrigerate overnight (if refrigerating, allow dough to warm to room temperature before proceeding).

 Divide dough into 12 portions.
-Cut each into three chunks and dip in melted butter.
+Cut each into three chunks and dip in melted margarine.
 For more traditional looking rolls, form the chunks into small balls.
-Place the three balls or chunks into each well of a 12-cup muffin pan.
+Place the three balls or chunks into each well of a 12-well muffin pan.
 Drizzle any leftover melted margarine over rolls.
 Cover lightly with plastic (slipping the entire baking sheet into a large, clean garbage bag works well) and allow to rise until doubled in bulk.